-Finally, note that LM^{MR} applies MapReduce framework twice, sequentially composed in a pipeline.
+Finally, note that $LM^{MR}$ applies MapReduce framework twice, sequentially composed in a pipeline.
 The first application computes the frequent charts using the solution presented in Section 3.2.1.
 The output of this application is used as an input for the second application described above.
-We note that composition of instances of MapReduce in a pipeline is also common (e.g., [32]).
+We note that composition of instances of MapReduce in a pipeline is also common (e.g., (Chambers et al. 2010)).

-3.2.5.
-Temporal Rule Mining with MapReduce
+3.2.5 Temporal Rule Mining with MapReduce

-We illustrate how to re-implement basic Perracotta [8], by using our general algorithm and MapReduce.
+We illustrate how to re-implement basic Perracotta (Yang et al. 2006), by using our general algorithm and MapReduce.
 Perracotta proposes several extensions and variants to the main algorithm, e.g., chaining, etc. We consider only the basic Perracotta, which computes alternating properties.
-We call the resultant algorithm Perracotta MR .
+We call the resultant algorithm PerracottaMR.

-For n unique methods in the execution traces, Perracotta checks n^2 possible temporal specifications of the format: "Whenever method m_1 is executed, eventually method m_2 is executed" (denoted as $m_1 \to m_2$), to see if the specification is strongly observed in the execution traces.
-A measure known as satisfaction rate is defined based on the proportion of partitions in the traces that satisfy $m_1^+m_2^+$ (i.e., p) that also satisfy the temporal rule $m_1 \to m_2$ (i.e., p{AL}).
+For n unique methods in the execution traces, Perracotta checks $n^2$ possible temporal specifications of the format: "Whenever method $m_1$ is executed, eventually method $m_2$ is executed" (denoted as $m_1 \rightarrow m_2$ ), to see if the specification is strongly observed in the execution traces.
+A measure known as satisfaction rate is defined based on the proportion of partitions in the traces that satisfy $m_1^+m_2^+$ (i.e., p) that also satisfy the temporal rule $m_1 \rightarrow m_2$ (i.e., $p{AL}$ ).
 It is often the case that n is large and Perracotta would take a lot of memory to process the traces together.
-We break the original task into small subtasks by splitting each long trace into smaller sub-traces of size k each and process them independently-by default we set k to be 300,000 events for Perracotta^{MR}.
-As k is relatively large, by the principle of locality (i.e., related events appear close together; c.f., [33]), there will be no or little loss in the mined specifications.
+We break the original task into small subtasks by splitting each long trace into smaller sub-traces of size k each and process them independently-by default we set k to be 300,000 events for PerracottaMR.
+As k is relatively large, by the principle of locality (i.e., related events appear close together; c.f., (Gabel et al. 2010)), there will be no or little loss in the mined specifications.

 Following our general algorithm, we define the following map and reduce functions.
 The map function is applied to each execution subtrace independently.
-For each execution subtrace, the map function computes for each potential rule $m_i \to m_j$ two numbers: the number of partitions in the subtrace (i.e., p) and the number of partitions in the subtrace that satisfy the rule (i.e., p{AL}).
-The method pair is the intermediate key, while the two numbers p and p{AL} are the value in the intermediate key/value pair (K{int} and V{int}).
+For each execution subtrace, the map function computes for each potential rule $m_i \rightarrow m_j$ two numbers: the number of partitions in the subtrace (i.e., p) and the number of partitions in the subtrace that satisfy the rule (i.e., $p{AL}$ ).
+The method pair is the intermediate key, while the two numbers p and $p{AL}$ are the value in the intermediate key/value pair ( $K{int}$ and $V{int}$ ).
 MapReduce groups the counts for the same rule together.
-The reduce function simply sums up the p and p{AL} for the separate execution sub-traces and computes a satisfaction rate for the corresponding rule.
+The reduce function simply sums up the p and $p{AL}$ for the separate execution sub-traces and computes a satisfaction rate for the corresponding rule.
 Rules that satisfy a user-defined threshold of satisfaction rate (i.e., S), are provided as output.
 By default, the satisfaction rate is 0.8.
 We list the involved inputs, intermediate key/value pairs, and outputs in the Column (b) in Fig. 4.